Starting Linux

 UEFI calls Grub, which is stored on the hard disk, and loads it into RAM on the CPU.
 The boot loader calls the Kernel from the hard disk and decompresses it by unzipping the .bz file.
 Then it further expands it by switching to long mode, switching from 32-bit mode to 64-bit mode.
 Then, it finds a big enough section of RAM, which does not interfere with any other programs, and loads the kernel there.
 Once the Kernel is loaded, it takes control of the computer.

-UEFI is stored on a separate chip that starts the computer.
+UEFI is usually stored on a separate chip that starts the computer.
 It checks the boot order list and selects the appropriate device to load from.
 That could be the hard drive of the computer, a DVD ROM, CD ROM or a USB thumb drive.

 UEFI hands control over to the boot loader. boot.img starts. boot.img is a very simple pointer to Grub2’s core image. diskboot.img is the beginning of the core image and is usually stored in the unused space immediately after the first sector, before the first partition.